So, how to invest money wisely, and where to invest money to get good returns?

 10) Individual Stocks

 Stocks are the riskiest type of investment, but they also offer enormous potential for growth.
-To keep your risk as low as possible, choose a company that has been around for a long time and has proven track record.
+To keep your risk as low as possible, choose a company that has been around for a long time and has a proven track record.

 If you buy a growth stock, try to buy low and sell high.
 An income stock can earn you money through monthly or quarterly dividends.
 Even when the stock goes up in value, you may want to hold onto this investment, as your dividends are also likely to rise when the company does well.

-These are the good investments for teens and for people with less than $500, hope you find value with these options.
-Find out more here.
 The risk of losing your money (or gaining less than you expected) is a possibility with any type of investment, but the danger is greater with some investments than with others.
 You should never invest any amount of money that you cannot afford to lose unless there is absolutely no risk involved.